If your child has earned income, there could be benefits to opening a Roth IRA in your child’s name.

 Consider this: A one-time contribution of $1,000 to a Roth IRA could grow to more than $12,000 in 50 years, assuming a conservative 5% annual investment return and monthly compounding.

-Now imagine the total if your child made annual contributions, Huber says.
+Now imagine the total if your child made annual contributions.
 It’s best to work with your tax advisor with any eligible Roth IRA contribution amounts for a minor.

-Here are a few other things Huber says to keep in mind regarding setting up a Roth IRA for kids.
+Here are a few other things to keep in mind regarding setting up a Roth IRA for kids.

 Your child must have earned income

-Kids of any age can contribute to a Roth IRA as long as they have earned income, Huber says.
+Kids of any age can contribute to a Roth IRA as long as they have earned income.
 It can be income and wages earned from a W-2 job.
 Self-employment income from a yardwork or babysitting business can qualify as well, as long as it’s classified as earned income reported to the IRS.

 There are no age limits

 Even babies can have Roth IRAs if they have income.
 Yes, babies.
-For example, Huber knows a couple whose young son received compensation after being cast in a commercial.
-The couple funded a Roth IRA with the money.
+For example, if a couple’s young son received compensation after being cast in a commercial, the couple could fund a Roth IRA with the money.
 That’s an uncommon case, however.
 In most cases, children aren’t earning income until they’re older.

 There are contribution limits